sosiristseng/template-hexo-next/README.md

 ## Copy over my template site

-- Hosting GitHub: click `use as template`
+Hosting GitHub: click `use as template`
-- Hosting on others e.g. GitLab: clone / import this repo

 In `_config.yml`, Change `baseurl` and your personal settings.
 See also [Hexo configuration](https://hexo.io/docs/configuration.html).
 ```yml _config.yml